n00b69/woa-polaris/guide/brainrot/1-partition-br.md

 ### Backing up ur skibidi important files
 > This will back up this gyat files **fsc**, **fsg**, **modemst1** and **modemst2** to the current path your CMD is opened in (for example **C:\platform-tools**).
 Confirm these files are actually there before proceeding.
 >
-> Keep these backups in a safe place.
-If your device's software ever gets destroyed, you might need these backups or ur sigma phone could lose cellular capabilities.
+> Keep these backups in a safe place bro.
+If a nuclear war ever affects your phone, you might need these backups or ur sigma phone could lose cellular capabilities which tbh won't really help you in a nuclear war LOL.
 >
-> If you've got anything else you want to back up, do this now.
-Your Adrod data will be erased in the next steps.
+> Back up your other data too blud.
+Say byebye to your Adrod data after this.
 ```cmd
 cmd /c "for %i in (fsg,fsc,modemst1,modemst2) do (adb shell dd if=/dev/block/by-name/%i of=/tmp/%i.bin & adb pull /tmp/%i.bin)"
 ```